EdwardZH/OpenMatch_docs/experiments/adhoc.rst

 MetaAdaptRank
 ---------------

-Here provides the guiding code for the method: meta-learning to reweight synthetic weak supervision data, which uses target data to reweight contrastive synthetic data (CTSyncSup) during the learning to rank process.
+Here provides the guiding code for the method, meta-learning to reweight synthetic weak supervision data, which uses target data to reweight contrastive synthetic data (CTSyncSup) during the learning to rank process.
 This method contains two parts:

 1. Contrastive Supervision Synthesis (CTSyncSup)
 2. Meta Learning to Reweight